yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 Before we begin, you must understand one thing.
 There are three types of people who build houses in Sri Lanka.

+### The professional high-end contractor.

-- **The professional high-end contractor.** These people at minimum have the correct national registrations and certifications - at minimum a CS2 grade certification from the Construction Industry Development Authority under the Ministry of Urban Development, Construction and Housing.
+These people have the correct national registrations and certifications - at minimum a CS2 grade certification from the Construction Industry Development Authority under the Ministry of Urban Development, Construction and Housing.

 They have architects, construction engineers, a workforce and equipment they can deploy, and project managers.
 They tend to have decent websites.
 They may have designs on the site that you can peruse.
 Their staff have appropriate qualifications listed.
 They have publicly listed projects.
 Some of those projects may even be for large private or public corporations, which means you can actually go and see these things for yourself.

-- **The less professional small business contractor.** These tend to be small private limited companies, usually headed by one person.
+### The less professional small business contractor.

+These tend to be small private limited companies, usually headed by one person.
 Websites and public search presence are not necessarily what they're good at.
 They do not tend to have engineers or architects on staff.

 They may have some familiarity with people who can be hired for these jobs; but mostly what they are is project managers who will figure out local supply chains, find labour for your site, and handle materials, transport, and workers until the build is complete.

-- **The local *baas unnahe* and his goalayo.**
+### The local baas unnahe and his goalayo.

 The reason for this division is the different cost and complexity of your involvement.
 The professional high-end contractor is the most expensive, but will require the least amount of time and energy on your part.
 The local baas is the cheapest, but will require an extraordinary amount of time, effort, and energy from your end to make sure the walls you build actually align.
 The small business contractor is exactly in the middle.